francescoferri/fcferri.com/_projects/2022-10-08-Study-Build-Paper-Loader.md

 - Addressed all of the requested user stories
 - Created a codebase that is simple to re-factor and navigate
 - An email client through a Raspberry Pi, for operator notifications
-- Menus and operational modes allow operators to customize machine behaviour
+- Menus and operational modes allow operators to customize machine behavior
 - Safety features:
   - E-Stop handling
-  - Soft restart of th emachine
+  - Soft restart of the machine
   - Halt mode to de-pressurize pneumatics in case of limb detection